March 15, Reading 1 – Exodus 32

 This is how bad doctrine starts.

-When we cannot understand how God to do this thing or that thing, and so we change the message a little, we get a bit embarrassed about that bit of God’s word, we work things to sound better to the worldly crowd.
+When we cannot understand how God could do this or that thing, we want to change the message a little, we get a bit embarrassed about that bit of God’s word, we work things to sound safer to the worldly crowd.

 Let us not do that.

-But then – What does it mean that God relents?
-What would have happened if Moses said “Yeah let’s do it”?
+Still.
+What does it mean that God relents?
+What would have happened if Moses had said, “Yeah, let’s do it”?
 Why did God talk about blotting people who sin out of His book?

-In the end, these questions like so many find depth and reasoning when we turn to Jesus.
+These questions, like any really, find depth and reasoning when we turn to Jesus.

 The sin of Israel was not abrogated that day, it was stored up.